 RED CROSS BLOOD DRIVE

-Mount Calvary will be hosting another blood drive on Thursday, November 16th, 2023, from
+Mount Calvary will be hosting another blood drive on Thursday, March 21st from

-2-7PM in our fellowship hall.
+in our fellowship hall

-If you have any questions or need help registering, please call or text Roger Moeller
+If you have any questions, need help registering or want to help with our drive, please call or text Roger Moeller @ 478 320-2696 or email him @ rogermoeller@cox.net.

 Good news reminder